Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 4

-As before, we will always assume that the spaces have no boundary.
-We will provide the classification for orientable spaces only: the non-orientable spaces are quotients by an involution which commutes with the circle action~\cite{HS}.
+We proceed to consider circle actions on positively curved Alexandrov spaces of dimension four.
+As before, we always assume that the space has no boundary.
+We provide the classification for orientable spaces only: the non-orientable spaces are quotients by an involution which commutes with the circle action by Theorem A of ~\cite{HS}.

 We recall first the manifold classification.